 Everyone occasionally has to fix problems with their computer, and Macs are not immune.
 But don’t worry, there is help at hand in the form of our tutorials and guides, which will take you through everything you need to do to get your Mac up and running again.

-How to download the MacOS Monterey public beta
+How to install MacOS Monterey

 How to stop your Mac from freezing

 Every once in a while, the chances are your Mac will freeze.
 It doesn’t have to keep happening, though, and you can fix it by taking action in a few different ways.
 Here’s how to stop your Mac from freezing.

 How to speed up your Mac

 No one likes a slow computer.
 But just because your Mac has lost its zip, that doesn’t mean you need to get rid of it.
 A few tweaks here and there can make a real difference.
 Here’s how to speed up your Mac.

 How to check the storage space on your Mac